buhao8/ddlc/README.md

 See `examples/` for example scripts.

+# Purpose
+The purpose of this language is to have a ddlc-themed programming language that tries to keep true to the various themes found in ddlc.
+The choice of Python as the host language was chosen primarily due to previous projects using PLY (Python-Lex-Yacc).
+It is important to note that the language is not meant to be fast nor efficient.

 # Comments
 Comments are denoted by # like in Python, or quoted text.
 For example,